open-compensation-token-license/license-token-website/wikisrc/de-gods-in-cyberwarfare.md

 1. **Technological Advancements:**

 DeGods invests in cutting-edge security technologies that enhance the integrity and privacy of its users.
 This includes implementing advanced encryption methods, multi-signature wallets, and decentralized identity solutions.
 Such measures ensure that even in the face of successful breaches, the potential damage remains minimal.
+Learn more about blockchain security at [Blockchain and Cybersecurity](https://www.license-token.com/wiki/blockchain-and-cybersecurity).

 2. **Community Engagement and Education:**